-On this day in 1943 the leaders of Britain, America and Free France got together in Casablanca, Morocco, to decide how the rest of World War Two would be fought.
+On 14 January 1943, the leaders of Britain, America and Free France met in Casablanca, Morocco, to decide how the rest of World War Two would be fought.
 Despite Soviet leader Josef Stalin not attending, the conference ranks as one of the most important of the war.
 It resulted in the launch of the war’s second phase, articulated in the Casablanca Declaration which sought the “unconditional surrender” of the Axis powers.

 From Casablanca onwards the Allies would finally be on the offensive in Europe.
 By the first days of 1943 the most dangerous part of the war was over.
 The British in particular had enjoyed a wretched start to 1942, a year where the Third Reich reached its greatest and most threatening extent.

 The arrival of American troops and aid, however, combined with an important British-led Allied victory at El Alamein in October, had started to shift momentum slowly in favour of the Allies.
 By the end of the year in war in Africa had been won and the Germans and French collaborators ejected from that continent.